GrzegorzFryger/KindergartenSystem/commons/README.md

 ### Exceptions
 This module contains common exceptions, that should be used by all modules.
 Logic responsible for handling them is implemented within RestControllerAdvice in **core module**.

+### Constants
+This module contains various constants, that are reused withing application.

+### Roles
+This module contains Strings, which describe all possible authentication roles.
+These are kept in `Roles.java` class